 Strandlines is delighted to be participating in London History Day 2018, an annual celebration of the capital's extraordinary history and heritage run by Historic England each year on 31 May—the day Big Ben first started keeping time.

-On April 1 1918 the RAF was founded.
-It included a female branch, the Women's Royal Air Force.
-By November 1918 its strength was nearly 300,000 airmen and more than 22,000 aircraft.
+The foundation of the Royal Air Force on 1 April 1918, which included a female branch, the Women's Royal Air Force.
+By November 1918 the RAF's strength was nearly 300,000 airmen and more than 22,000 aircraft.